bacongravy/glitcheroo/README.md

 The `setup-target` command:

 - sets the `receive.denyCurrentBranch` config value to `ignore` so that the `master` branch can be pushed to
+- sets the `receive.shallowUpdate` config value to `true` so that shallow checkouts can be pushed
 - installs a `post-receive` hook that runs after deploy and refreshes the workspace and Glitch editor with the new changes

 The `deploy` command: